Tendai: Tendai Pure Land

 During the Heian period, Tendai Pure Land practice also developed into a significant and influential tradition.
-Early Pure Land Buddhism emphasized spiritual cultivation aimed at achieving birth in Amida Buddha's Pure Land at the time of death as well as the constantly walking samadhi, a Pratyutpanna Samādhi derived practice taught in Zhiyi's Mohe Zhiguan in which one would circumambulate a Buddha statue while meditating on the features of the Buddha Amitabha.
-Chinese Pure Land chanting methods, such as Fazhao's five tone nembutsu (go-e nembutsu, 五会念仏) were also adopted into the Tendai tradition by figures like Ennin.
-In early Japanese Tendai Pure Land discourse, monks such as Zenyu and Senkan (918–984) embraced this practice and focused their teaching on Pure Land elements, seeing it as the most viable kind of practice for the age of mappo (Dharma Decline).
-For them, adopting Pure Land practices did not signify abandoning the traditional Tendai path, rather the Pure Land path was seen as a practical and accessible method for entering the path, especially for those who felt incapable of advanced spiritual cultivation in their present lives.
+Early Pure Land Buddhism emphasized spiritual cultivation aimed at achieving birth in Amida Buddha's Pure Land at the time of death as well as the constantly walking samadhi taught in Zhiyi's Mohe Zhiguan, in which one would circumambulate a Buddha statue while meditating on the features of Amitabha.
+Chinese Pure Land chanting methods, such as Fazhao's five tone nenbutsu (go-e nembutsu, 五会念仏) were also adopted into the Tendai tradition by figures like Ennin.

+In early Japanese Tendai Pure Land discourse, monks such as Zenyu and Senkan (918–984) promoted nenbutsu (chanting Amida Buddha's name) as the most viable kind of practice for the age of mappo (Dharma Decline).
+These figures presented the nenbutsu as an accessible method for entering the Tendai path, especially for those who felt incapable of advanced spiritual cultivation.
 This interpretation allowed Pure Land devotion to align with the broader Tendai tradition, reinforcing the belief that all beings possess the potential for buddhahood.

-Genshin (942–1017), an influential student of Ryōgen, wrote the famous Ōjōyōshū 往生要集 ("Essentials of Birth in the Pure Land"), a treatise on Pure Land practice which influenced later Pure Land Japanese figures.
-His work built upon the foundational ideas established by earlier monks like Senkan, emphasizing Pure Land practice as a viable and effective path toward enlightenment.
-Genshin's approach integrated these earlier teachings, presenting Pure Land birth as a powerful tool for advancing along the bodhisattva path in the quest for buddhahood.
-Genshin would later become a key figure for Japanese Pure Land teachers like Hōnen.
+Genshin (942–1017), an influential student of Ryōgen, wrote the famous Ōjōyōshū (Essentials of Birth in the Pure Land), which influenced later Pure Land Japanese figures.
+His work built upon the foundational ideas established by earlier monks like Senkan, emphasizing nenbutsu practice as a viable and effective path toward enlightenment in the era of Dharma decline.
+Genshin would later become a key figure for later Japanese Pure Land teachers like Hōnen.